How to staircase shared ownership

 Help to Buy: If you are eligible, you may be able to access the government’s Help to Buy scheme to finance your staircasing.
 This scheme provides an equity loan, which can be used to buy additional shares in your shared ownership property.

-See also How to style chinos
+See also How to start a petrol lawn mower

 Shared ownership loan: Some housing associations offer shared ownership loans to help their residents finance their staircasing.
 These loans can be used to buy additional shares and are repaid over a fixed term.